Kerbas-ad-astra/HGR-Community-Fixes/README.md

 	* Added support for BahamutoD's Animated Engines.
 (It's a bit late, since BDAnimationModules needs updating for 1.1, but we're ready when it is!)
 	* Added tags and part test constraints, and nicknamed the engines ("Grizzly", "Sunbear", and "Teddy")
 	* Made SoyJuice solar panels non-retractable (and added a warning to their description).
+* 2016 05 XX (1.3.1): Seared Tubers
+	* Updated thermal values of crew pods.
+	* Fixed a couple of tags.

 ##Roadmap